audse/mod-system-docs/docs/api/resources/mod-instance-script/index.md

 const ButtonBase = preload("mod_instance_script/button.gd")
 ```

-A subclass that contains virtual functions specific to `Button`.
-Extend `ModInstanceScript.ButtonBase` when creating a script for a mod that will be granted to a `Button`.
+A subclass that contains virtual functions specific to <GodotClassLink cls='Button' />.
+Extend `ModInstanceScript.ButtonBase` when creating a script for a mod that will be granted to a <GodotClassLink cls='Button' />.

 ***